hmc-sysadmin/labs/apache.md

     system by running the following command:

         sudo emerge --ask --changed-use --deep @world

+  *Note*: You can continue on with the rest of the lab (e.g., by logging in to another session) while the `emerge` command is running.

+1. The default configuration for elinks sometimes makes it difficult to view webpages.
+You may want to change this configuration.
+To do so:
+   1. start up elinks (by running the `elinks` command)
+   1. click in the menu bar at the top of the window, and select **S**etup
+   1. select **T**erminal options
+   1. uncheck the option for Transparency
+   1. click **S**ave
+   1. click **O**K

-2. Apache uses localhost to connect internally, because of this, you need to make sure your /etc/hosts file is correctly configured.
+2. Apache uses two names to connect to the machine on which it's running:
+`localhost` and your machine's hostname (which you can compute by running the command `hostname`).
+You need to make sure your /etc/hosts file is correctly, so that it connects the `localhost` IP address to the `localhost` name and to your machine's hostname.
      Open `/etc/hosts` and edit the line:

-        127.0.0.1       SysAdmin_VM[#] localhost ...
+        127.0.0.1       SysAdminVM1 localhost ...

-     Replace the `#` with your VM's number
+     Replace SysAdminVM1 with the output of the `hostname` command

 ### Configure apache
 Apache has two main configuration files in the system: